rhinite hypertrophique

 Although less conventional, this solution can be particularly useful for people suffering from hypertrophic rhinitis associated with sleep disorders such as snoring or sleep apnoea.

+One of the first steps is to maintain good nasal hygiene.
 This includes regular washing of the nose with saline solution to help reduce inflammation of the mucous membranes and clear blocked nasal passages.

 Using saline nasal sprays can also help to moisten the nostrils and relieve dryness.
+Read also "Treating hypertrophic rhinitis".

 This may involve changes to home maintenance, such as using air purifiers, washing sheets regularly in hot water, and avoiding carpets and curtains that trap dust.

-FAQ on hypertrophic rhinitis
+FAQ on Hypertrophic Rhinitis

 Is hypertrophic rhinitis hereditary?

-🔎 For example, genetic predisposition to allergies or other inflammatory conditions can increase the risk of developing hypertrophic rhinitis.
+Hypertrophic rhinitis as such is not directly hereditary, but certain factors that contribute to its development may be. 🔎 For example, genetic predisposition to allergies or other inflammatory conditions can increase the risk of developing hypertrophic rhinitis.
+However, there is no direct evidence that hypertrophic rhinitis runs in families.

 Can hypertrophic rhinitis be prevented?

 Preventing hypertrophic rhinitis can be complex, especially if it is linked to persistent genetic or environmental factors.
+However, certain measures can help reduce the risk or minimise symptoms:

 • Avoid known irritants: if you are sensitive to pollution, tobacco smoke or other irritants, limiting your exposure can help prevent symptoms from worsening.